EndlessPeak/EndlessPeak.github.io/content/docs/interview-doc/Interview/EnglishInterview.md

 ### 针对提问

+1. Please introduce your internship or course design.

+   The content of the  internship I participated in is to build an online furniture mall.
+Unlike Taobao, jd.com and other online shopping malls, my practice project simplifies the role,which means the seller and the system administrator is the same role and own the whole system.
+Buyers can register, log in, browse goods, add goods to the shopping cart, settle and generate orders; The system administrator can manage orders, deliver goods for orders, and manage the user information of each buyer.

-1. You mentioned Java Web, please tell me Java Server Page, Mybatis and Springboot concepts and what are they used for.
+2. You mentioned Java Web, please tell me Java Server Page, Mybatis and Springboot concepts and what are they used for.

    Sure.
 JSP stands for Java Server Page, it is a dynamic web page technology standard developed by Sun Company.
 JSP can deal with problems together with other Java programs on the server.
 It use JDBC (java database connectivity) to access the database.